purelb/purelb/README.md

-# PureLB - a bare-metal load balancer for Kubernetes
+# PureLB - is a Service Load Balancer for Kubernetes

-[PureLB](https://purelb.io) is a load-balancer implementation for bare metal [Kubernetes](https://kubernetes.io) clusters.
-It uses standard routing protocols, runs on Linux systems, and works with the operating system to announce service addresses.
+[PureLB](https://purelb.io) is a load-balancer orchestor for  [Kubernetes](https://kubernetes.io) clusters.
+It uses standard Linux networking and routing protocols,  and works with the operating system to announce service addresses.

 ## Documentation